fluowhy/Webcam-Style-Transfer-Video-Temporal-Consistency/README.md

 ```
 python run_video.py --cuda --alpha <value> --style <path/to/style/image> --video <path/to/video>
 ```
 where the new argument --video is the path to the video to be processed.
-Default is test.mp4 included with the reposotory.
+Default is test.mp4 included with the repository.
 The processed video is stored in /processed_videos folder.

 ## Results <a name="results"></a>